 The patient must be supervised at all stages of treatment and not left unattended at any point.

 Inspect the catheter for damage prior to each treatment.
-If damage is seen discontinue use of the catheter and remove and replace it.
+If damage is seen (such as damage to tubing, exposed wires or broken connectors) discontinue use of the catheter and remove and replace it.

 6.1 Preparation